ClementNerma/BAF/README.md

 * Renamings don't need any rebuild either

 The format is also designed to be extremely simple and almost anybody can make an encoder / decoder for it.
 You can see the whole specifications in the [`docs/specs.md`](docs/specs.md) document.

+## Design and limitations

+* All item names must be made of valid UTF-8 characters